 Still, this regal get-up befits a screen royal in the making.
 These days, it feels like Taylor-Joy is everywhere: teenage lead in indie darling Robert Eggers’s skin-crawlingly creepy The Witch in 2015; a deliciously cruel Emma (“incredibly clever, but so bored”) in Autumn de Wilde’s 2020 Austen adaptation; tragic Soho chanteuse in Edgar Wright’s chilling Last Night in Soho last year.
 You must have seen her small-screen outing as red-headed chess genius Beth Harmon, in Netflix’s lockdown superhit The Queen’s Gambit, the part that properly propelled her to global renown, bagging her a Golden Globe, a Sag and a Critics’ Choice award, fantastical red-carpet fashion and fans galore.

-Anya is the cover of the latest issue of Vanity Fair!
-Check out the stunning photos below and the interview here.
+Anya is the cover star of the May issue of ELLE magazine!
+Check out the stunning photoshoot and article below.

 Magazines & Scans > Magazines from 2021 > ELLE (May 2021)

 ELLE – The star of Emma and The Queen’s Gambit opens up about on-set friendships, childhood bullying, and riding out a panic attack in a corset.